Active Military Service

 Charges for transcripting prior learning credit are assessed.
 Please see the Fees, Expenses, Financial Aid page for more information.
 For more information on prior learning credit, write, call, or email the Office of the Registrar, Northeastern State University, 701 North Grand Avenue, Tahlequah, OK 74464-2399, (918) 444-2208 (firstname.lastname@example.org).

-High school students concurrently enrolled in college courses may continue concurrent enrollment in subsequent semesters if they achieve a cumulative GPA of 2.0 or above on a 4.0 scale and receive no grade of F.
+High school students concurrently enrolled in college courses may continue concurrent enrollment in subsequent semesters if they achieve a cumulative GPA of 2.0 or above on a 4.0 scale.

 Freshmen students with fewer than 30 credit hours, with a GPA of 1.7 to less than 2.0 will be placed on academic notice.